Jay M. Bernhardt

-Jay M. Bernhardt is a health communication scholar, public health leader, professor and college administrator.
-Bernhardt has served as the dean of the Moody College of Communication at The University of Texas at Austin since March 2016.
-He was reappointed as dean effective Sept.
-1, 2022.
-This term was cut short by his appointment as the 13th President of Emerson College in January 2023.
-At UT Austin, he was the founding director of the Center for Health Communication in 2015.
-He serves on multiple boards of directors and is the founder of national nonprofit organizations including the Alliance of Schools and Colleges of Communication and Journalism and the Society for Health Communication.
+Jay M. Bernhardt (born 1969) is an American public health specialist and academic.
+Bernhardt has served as the president of Emerson College since June 2023.
+He was previously the dean of the Moody College of Communication at The University of Texas at Austin from 2016 to 2023.

-Education
+Early life and education

-Bernhardt attended Rutgers, the State University of New Jersey, where he earned a B.A. in sociology and minored in computer science.
+Bernhardt was born in 1969 and grew up in East Brunswick, New Jersey.
+He attended Rutgers University, where he earned a B.A. in sociology and minored in computer science.
 He earned a Master of Public Health (MPH) degree from Rutgers and the University of Medicine and Dentistry of New Jersey.
 Bernhardt earned his Ph.D. in public health from the University of North Carolina at Chapel Hill (UNC) with an interdisciplinary focus on health communication.

-He's been inducted into honor societies including the Cap and Skull Society at Rutgers and the Order of the Grail-Valkyries at UNC, and received awards including the Everett M. Rogers Award for Excellence in Health Communication and the Jay S. Drotman Memorial Award from the American Public Health Association.
+Bernhardt has been inducted into honor societies including the Cap and Skull Society at Rutgers and the Order of the Grail-Valkyries at UNC, and received awards including the Everett M. Rogers Award for Excellence in Health Communication and the Jay S. Drotman Memorial Award from the American Public Health Association.

 Career

 Bernhardt began his academic career as an assistant professor in the School of Health and Human Performance at the University of Georgia in 1999 before joining the Rollins School of Public Health at Emory University in 2001.
-From 2005-10, Bernhardt worked at the Centers for Disease Control and Prevention (CDC), where he directed the National Center for Health Marketing, overseeing and advancing the agency’s communication, marketing, partnerships, and new media innovations.
+From 2005 to 2010, Bernhardt worked at the Centers for Disease Control and Prevention (CDC), where he directed the National Center for Health Marketing, overseeing and advancing the agency's communication, marketing, partnerships, and new media innovations.
 In 2010, he joined the School of Health and Human Performance at the University of Florida, where he served as department chair, professor and center director.
-He joined UT Austin in July 2014 as professor, established the Center for Health Communication and was named interim dean in 2015.
+He joined the University of Texas at Austin in July 2014 as professor in the Department of Communication Studies and the Stan Richards School of Advertising and Public Relation.
+Later, he helped establish the Center for Health Communication and served as its director.
+In 2015, he was named as the interim dean of the Moody College of Communication.